jackhwl/go-lang/React_Go/Readme.md

   - Creating a handler for GraphQL
   - Connecting to our GraphQL endpoint from the front end
   - Adding search functionality
+## Deploying our application
+  - Configuring environment variables with .env